 - In the video, one role model said that engineering “helps turn scientific principles, ideas, and dreams into reality.”
 In your own words, what do you think she meant by that statement?

-Have your students build a 4-wheel balloon car with the given materials and figure out different ways to make the car go further.
+Have your students build a four-wheel balloon car with the given materials and figure out different ways to make the car go further.
 They can work in teams of 2 - 4 depending on class size.
-If time permits have a race to see whose car is the fastest.
+If time permits, have a race to see whose car is the fastest.